Robinhood vs Public in 2026

 Investing and Trading

-Both brokerage firms in this comparison have self-directed accounts only.
-There’s no ongoing advisory service at either one, though Robinhood (and only Robinhood) offers a one-time advisory feature that recommends an ETF portfolio for retirement.
-There’s no continuous management, but it’s free.
+Both firms in this comparison offer self-directed accounts only.
+Neither one provides ongoing investment-advisory services, although Robinhood (and Robinhood only) has a one-time investment-advice feature that suggests an ETF portfolio for retirement accounts.
+It isn’t ongoing management, but the service is free.

-Self-guided traders at Robinhood can buy and sell stocks, options, ETFs, futures, and cryptocurrencies.
+With a Robinhood account, self-directed traders can buy and sell stocks, option contracts, exchange-traded funds, futures, and cryptocurrencies.

 Robin Hood versus Public

-Public offers the same assets except futures, but adds closed-end funds.
-In the crypto department, Public has 7 digital coins, while Robinhood offers 28.
+Public offers these same assets except futures, but it adds closed-end funds.
+For cryptocurrencies, Public supports 7 coins, while Robinhood offers 15.

-For more unusual assets, Public has a program where you can buy fractional pieces of items like sneakers or paintings.
+For the most unusual assets, Public has an alternative-investment program that allows fractional investing in unique items like sneakers and paintings.

 Public or Robin Hood